The curvature of almost Robinson manifolds: Geometric applications

 \begin{proof} For clarity, we work in a splitting \eqref{eq-splitting-tangent} adapted to $\mcN$.
 By imposing reality conditions, condition \eqref{eq-alg-special} implies that $C_{abcd} k^a X^b Y^c Z^d = 0$ for all $k^a \in \Gamma (\mcK)$ and $X^a,Y^a,Z^a \in \Gamma ( \mcK^\perp )$, which is equivalently to \eqref{eq-GS-condition_sim}.
 The remaining conditions of \eqref{eq-GS-condition} can be obtained from Proposition \eqref{prop-int-cond-Robinson} and the additional conditions

 for all local sections $k^a \in \Gamma (\mcK)$, $\ell^a \in \Gamma (\mcL)$, $X^a,Y^a,Z^a$ of $\Tgt^{(1,0)}$, $\bar{W}^a$ of $\Tgt^{(0,1)}$ and $u^a$ of $\Tgt^{(0,0)}$. \end{proof}

 We can now restate the generalisation of the Goldberg-Sachs theorem given in \cite{Taghavi-Chabert2012}. \begin{thm}[\cites{Taghavi-Chabert2011,Taghavi-Chabert2012}] Let $(\mcM,g)$ be an Einstein Lorentzian manifold equipped with an almost Robinson structure $\mcN$.
 Suppose that the Weyl tensor is (locally) algebraically special along $\mcN$.
 Assume further that the Weyl tensor is otherwise generic.
-Then the almost Robinson structure is integrable. \end{thm}
+Then $\mcN$ is integrable and co-integrable. \end{thm}

 In \cites{Taghavi-Chabert2011,Taghavi-Chabert2012}, further degeneracy conditions on the Weyl tensors are also considered, and the Einstein condition is replaced by weaker conditions on the Cotton-York tensor, as in the version of \cites{Kundt1962,Robinson1963}, which reflect the conformal invariance of the theorem.